 The tried and tested way to choose your baby’s first shoes

-Whether they’re pre-walking or already on their feet, here’s our guide to measuring, the fabrics and styles to look out for, and even the best time of day to shop
+Whether they’re crawling or already on their feet, here’s our guide to measuring, fabrics and styles

 But with so much choice on offer, it can be trickier than you might think.
 Little feet need proper support and good-quality materials, so here’s our guide to getting the most out of their first shoes.
-Time to get shopping!
+And to make sure you get the right fit, refer to our handy instructions on to how to measure kids’ feet at home.

 Choose the right type

 Before they start walking, many children crawl or ‘cruise’, when they stand up and take steps while holding onto furniture.
 Shoes aren’t necessary at this stage, but if you have cold floorboards or you want something to cover their feet, go for a pair of pre-walkers.
 These are lightweight with a thin, flexible sole, mainly for protection rather than support.
 Once your child is walking, they’ll need proper shoes with a more sturdy sole.
-Our children’s shoe-fitting service will help you find the right pair – there are fitters available in all our shops with children’s shoe departments.
+If you are heading into a store, our children’s shoe-fitting service will help you find the right pair – there are fitters available in all our shops with children’s shoe departments.

 Timing is everything